topwara/topwara/README.md

 ## About me

-I am a software developer with almost 3 years of experience.
-I currently work at start up software house in Pathumthani lumlukka, as a Backend developer.
-I have spent most of my time learning about backend and tools.
+Enthusiastic Mid-Level Backend Developer with 2 years and 5 months of experience in designing, implementing, and optimizing server-side logic.

 <br>